Hori-List/User-Management-Function/README.md

-# User sync function
+# User management function
-A simple function that provides easy access to usernames.
+A simple function that manages users.
+It allows for easy access to usernames, sends verification emails and much more.

 ## Environment variables
 - **APPWRITE_USERS_COLLECTION** The id of the users collection